My love of nature led me down the path to herbs and herbal healing. I became a medical herbalist in 2002.

 - Most people who contract herpes are between 17 and 25.

 - Performing oral sex with an active cold sore increases the risk of giving your partner genital herpes.

 Here I will discuss the three major types of herpes and several remedial herbs to help with itching and lessen symptoms.
 In the following order, I present information on:

 - Herbs to Remedy Herpes Symptoms

 Herpes Simplex 1 (HSV 1) is more commonly known as oral herpes or cold sores.
 Oral herpes causes sores or blisters on your mouth.
-Most often a herpes cold sore will appear on your lips, but sometimes it can occur near your eyes.
+Most often a herpes cold sore will appear on your lips, but sometimes they can occur near your eyes.
 Oral herpes is transmitted by kissing someone with a cold sore.
-Many people have been affected with oral herpes, even if they have never had any symptoms.
+Many people have been infected with oral herpes, even if they have never had any symptoms.
 Oral herpes is the most common form of herpes, with about 80% of adults having herpes 1 virus.